 Two days later, we rented a car and visited a few more tourist highlights in Adelaide and its surrounds.
 Our first port of call was the famous Haigh's chocolate factory,

-where we took a tour and sampled chocolates to our heart's delight and our stomach's girth!
-Our next stop was the Mount Lofty Lookout, 710 metres above sea level.
 This is the gateway to the beautiful Adelaide Hills.
 From here we were supposed to have a panoramic view over Adelaide right to the sea, but exactly upon our arrival it began to rain, so our view was limited.

 Unusual sculptures decorated the sidewalks.